 Betsy has stayed consistently active in the community personally as well.
 In addition to being an avid volunteer, she served on the boards of the Atlanta Community ToolBank, ToolBank USA, Communities in Schools and Fugees Family, a nonprofit dedicated to the education of refugee children.
 She’s an active member of Morningside Presbyterian Church, where she has served as an ordained deacon, taught Sunday school and led a women’s group focused on social justice and community issues.

-Currently, Betsy sits on the board of governors for the Georgia Chamber of Commerce, where she chairs the Creative Economy Committee focused on growing business in Georgia in fields like production, film, television and music.
-This experience allows her to advocate for economic development throughout the state of Georgia.
+Betsy sat on the board of governors for the Georgia Chamber of Commerce from 2015-2019, where she chaired the Creative Economy Committee focused on growing business in Georgia in fields like production, film, television and music.
+This experience allowed her to advocate for economic development throughout the state of Georgia.